stanfordjournalism/unix-workbench/README.md

 ssh tumgoren@rice.stanford.edu
 ```

-Once there all the normal bash commands mentioned above should work.
+These Ubuntu Linux VMs offer all the standard bash commands mentioned above.

 Beware that you're not guaranteed to end up on the same machine, so installing software can get tricky.
-You can target a specific with a bit of a two-step:
+You can target a specific VM with a bit of a two-step:

 ```bash
 # Get the specific machine name